 Also unsurprisingly, Americans who make more money are able to save more money.
 Income is the factor that makes the biggest difference in averages savings amount.
 Low-income earners are also the least likely to have a savings account.
 Those that make less than $25,000 a year only keep $500 in savings, while those raking in more than $160,000 have a median of $50,000 in savings.

 Even though it can be much more difficult when you aren’t bringing home a fortune from your employer, you should base your savings on a percentage of income.
-Many people rely on the 50/30/20 budgeting rule, which can be a great way to get started.
-This will ensure you’re putting at least 20% of your take-home pay toward debt repayment and savings.
+Many experts recommend putting at least 20% of your take-home pay toward debt repayment and savings.

 Check out the full breakdown of median savings account balance by percentile of income: